University Administrative Policies

 • verifies the costs are allowable;

-• signs the invoice to indicate approval; and
+• signs or otherwise acknowledges approval; and

 • forwards the invoice to the University Accounts Payable Department for payment processing.